Skip to main content

 Direct Exchange

-# Declare direct exchange
+# Declare a direct exchange for routing log messages by severity

 channel.exchange_declare(exchange='direct_logs', exchange_type='direct')

-# Publish with routing key
+# Publish a message with routing_key='error'

 channel.basic_publish(